DaveTang6/crm/README.md

 npm run dev
 ```

-If you want to package the production version.".
+If you want to package the production version:

 ```bash
 npm run build